 I have been waging this fight, which feels like a crusade, for 17 years.
 Today, Innocence in Danger has half a dozen offices around the world.
-We work with thirty volunteers in France who have chosen to pool their efforts.
-With our team, we pull families out of isolation so that they encounter better than indifference, so that their childhood, life’s most precious time, is more than suffering and distress.
+We work with a bunch of volunteers who have chosen to pool their efforts.
+With our team, we pull families out of their isolation, so that their lives, the childhood, life’s most precious time, involves more than just suffering and distress.

-We need to inform public opinion about the fact that children need to be listened to.
-We are all responsible for the world we leave to our children: I am convinced that abuses, physical, psychological and sexual, are scourges against which we can and we must act.
-Our children will judge what we have done for them and I would like them to know that when we were put to the test, we did not turn our backs on them and we did not act as if nothing was wrong.
+We need to inform the public opinion about the fact that children need to be listened to.
+We are all responsible for the world we leave to our children.
+I am convinced that physical, psychological and sexual abuses are scourges against which we can, and must, act.
+Our children will judge what we have done for them.
+And I would like them to know that when we were facing this situation, we did not turn our backs on them, we did not ignore the problem.

 If, beyond situations, we see men, if beyond difficulties, we see potential, then we are on the path of resilience

-Convinced of these possibilities, we have set up resilience retreats whose benefits are the subject of scientific studies in Germany and Colombia.
-The children we invite during the school holidays enjoy discovering painting, sculpture, photography, animals, nature, which allows their soul and their betrayed and damaged bodies the fundamental elements for reconstruction.
+Convinced of these possibilities, we have set up resilience retreats.
+Those have been subject to studies in Germany (complete study) and Colombia.
+The children we welcome discover painting, sculpture, photography, close contact with animals and nature, and many more.
+This allows their soul, and their betrayed and damaged bodies, to uncover the fundamental elements for their personal reconstruction.